ziminji/objective-c-sql-query-builder/README.md

 The following is a short-list of some the features:

-* Implements a very simple, but powerful, Data Access Object (DAO).
+* Implements a very simple, but powerful, Data Access Object (DAO) that wraps the sqlite3 C based functions.
 * Executes an SQL statement with one line of code.
 * Has a large collection of SQL builder classes with methods that mimics their SQL equivalent.
 * Helps ensure that SQL is well-formed.